-The Three Little Pigs is a fun retrospective activity that uses the Three Little Pigs story to foster a conversation about improvements for getting our structures more solid.
+Three Little Pigs is a fun retrospective activity that uses the Three Little Pigs story to foster a conversation about improvements for making our structures more solid.

-- House of sticks – what do we do that is pretty solid, but could be improved? (e.g. “our automated tests are pretty good, but sometime they fail for no reason, and we have to run them, which is a pain”)
+* House of sticks: What do we do that is pretty solid, but could be improved?
+(E.g. “our automated tests are pretty good, but sometimes they fail for no reason, and we have to run them again, which is a pain.”)

-- House of bricks – what do we do that is rock solid? (e.g. “our automated deployment and cutover has never failed.
-It rocks”)
+* House of bricks: What do we do that is rock solid?
+(E.g. “our automated deployment has never failed.
+It rocks.”)

-2. Ask the participants to share hteir nores on post-it and place on one of the three columns
+- Ask participants to share their comments on sticky notes and place them on one of the three columns.

-This activity was shared by Steve Wells.
-It is an awesome and fun activity, especially when it involves a good drawing about the three pigs with their houses.
+It is an awesome and fun activity, especially when it involves a good drawing of the three pigs with their houses.
 It is a good activity for data gathering and works well as an alternative to keep the team engaged while slightly changing the format.

 Remote-team advice: This activity works well for remote teams.
 Use a remote board of your choice.